Manual Therapy and Lactation Support for Tongue Tie and Breastfeeding Babies

 If you are looking for support during your postpartum journey and related to breastfeeding/chestfeeding, contact Nourish Osteo & Wellness for a free 15-minute phone consultation or book an initial treatment online.

-This article was also gracefully contributed to by Nicole de Faymoreau, IBCLC, and Dr Shervin Yazdi, DDS.
-Click here to make a dental appointment with Dr. Yazdi and his team at Castro Valley Pediatric Dentistry and Orthodontics in Castro, California.
-You can also book a lactation consultation with Nicole de Faymoreau, IBCLC at Sun and Moon Lactation for your lactation needs.
+This article was also gracefully contributed to by Dr Shervin Yazdi, DDS.
+Click here to make a dental appointment with Dr Yazdi and his team at Castro Valley Pediatric Dentistry and Orthodontics in Castro, California.

 Next